apache/pekko/README.md

     - `sbt +compile` will compile for all supported versions of Scala
 - `sbt test` will compile the code and run the unit tests
 - `sbt testQuick` similar to test but when repeated in shell mode will only run failing tests
+- `sbt testQuickUntilPassed` similar to testQuick but will loop until tests pass.
 - `sbt package` will build the jars
     - the jars will built into target dirs of the various modules
     - for the the 'actor' module, the jar will be built to `actor/target/scala-2.13/`